OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Subset

 A named collection of elements, typically grouped for some purpose.
+In the ODK/OBO world, there is a standard [annotation property](#AnnotationProperty) and pattern for this, for more information, see the [subset documentation](../howto/add-new-slim/#adding-a-term-to-a-subset-slim).

 #### Term